 Flora and Vegetation

 This chapter focuses on perennials and annual plants.
-The chapter begins with the perennial plants, their uniqueness, their impact on the dune fixation, and soil properties changes during dune fixation (Environmental Engineers).
-Below there is a description of the perennial communities.
+The chapter begins with a discussion of perennial plants, their uniqueness, their impact on dune fixation, and changes in soil properties during dune fixation (Environmental Engineers).
+This is followed by a description of the perennial communities.
 An extended sub-chapter is dedicated to Artemisia monosperma, a dominant psammophytic dwarf shrub distributed in the East Mediterranean region and Arabian Peninsula, considered a keystone species.
-This chapter continues with the annual plants' importance and uniqueness in the sandy dune habitats and the degree of their communities' affinity to the level of sand mobility determined by the Sendiness Index developed for this purpose.
+This chapter continues with an overview of the importance and uniqueness of annual plants in the sandy dune habitats and the degree of their communities' affinity for the level of sand mobility determined by the Sandiness Index developed for this purpose.
 This index can be used for the same purpose for other taxa.
 Likewise, the spatial distribution and the temporal stability of the annual plant communities are described.
-An additional sub-chapter is dedicated to the annual plant's seed bank.
+An additional sub-chapter is dedicated to the annual plants’ seed bank.

 Chapter 5